pRINTERnOODLE/Alien-Probing-Project-APP/readme.md

 ### APP Alien Probing Project

 Design prompts for this mod are:
-- To provide a bed probing solution for he Tiny-M which requires no modifications to the core parts and no loss of X Y or Z axis travel.
+- To provide a bed probing solution for the Tiny-M which requires no modifications to the core parts and no loss of X Y or Z axis travel.

 Additional design parameters include:
 - Keep the design envelope unchanged (fit inside panels etc)